miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

+---
+description: Tutorial on how to transfer ERC-20 tokens to another wallet or smart contract with Go.
+---

 # Transferring Tokens

 This section will walk you through on how to transfer ERC-20 tokens.
 To learn how to transfer other types tokens that are non-ERC-20 compliant check out the [section on smart contracts](../smart-contracts) to learn how to interact with smart contracts.